Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 We had the pleasure of interviewing Stella Mutai, Head of Property Finance at NCBA Bank Kenya Plc.
 It is the largest privately-owned bank in East Africa with operations in Kenya, Tanzania, Rwanda and Uganda.

 The bank helps you meet your financial goals through the different financial services to save, invest and grow.
-We interviewed Stella Mutai to learn more about the process of owning a home through the bank and what to expect.
+We interviewed Stella Mutai to learn more about the mortgage application process to owning a home through NCBA bank.

 What mortgage products are available?